Django Integration¶

 objects as required and then authenticates the current session.

-It interoperates with Django’s builtin authentication so things like the login_required
+It interoperates with Django’s builtin authentication so things like the login_required decorator can still be used.

 Custom User Mapping¶